Failure signals¶

 A request that exceeds the model's context window may fail explicitly or be

 silently truncated by the provider.
-IsContextOverflow detects both, so you can
+IsContextOverflow recognizes both signal

 Retries and timeouts¶